-You should have nothing to eat for 6 hours or drink for 2 hours before your biopsy, however, you may take your routine medications with sips of water.
+In general, you should have nothing to eat for 6 hours, or drink for 2 hours, before your biopsy, however, you may take your routine medications with sips of water.

-You may need to have a blood coagulation test carried out before the biopsy.
+You may need to have a blood coagulation test carried out.
 You will be informed of the arrangements for this test.

-You can usually continue with your normal medication before your procedure, except those listed below in which case please inform your doctor and the radiology department.
+You can usually continue with your normal medication, except those listed below in which case please inform your doctor and the radiology department.
 Please bring any medication you take with you, particularly if you are to be admitted.